 - Wash hands regularly, before and after each meal and after using the toilet

-- Don’t touch wild and stray animals
+- Don’t touch wild and stray animals and wildlife

 - Don’t swim in lakes and non-running water